 2. Space it Out

 Cramming is rarely recommended.
 Before the actual exam, yes, cram as much data as you can on your double-sided dry-erase boards to make use of any mnemonics you’ve created.
 But, otherwise, leave the cramming study sessions behind.
 It’s better to spread out smaller chunks over a longer period of time.
-Study every day, stick to your schedule and you’ll remember, understand, and be able to apply what you’re learning.
+Study every day, stick to your schedule, and remember to consult the AICPA whenever you’re stuck.
+Do this and you’ll remember, understand, and be able to apply what you’re learning.

 3. Social Media as a Reward